 If this is true, the prosecution may decide to dismiss the charges.
 In some cases, an attorney may be able to convince the prosecution to reduce the charges filed against you.
 This would allow you to avoid the most serious penalties associated with reckless driving.

 Each criminal case is unique, but Seth C. Weston will carefully examine the facts of your case to determine the best way to beat your criminal charges and secure your freedom.

-How Much Does A Top Reckless Driving Attorney Cost?
+How Much Does A Roanoke Reckless Driving Attorney Cost?

 The cost of legal representation can vary depending on the complexity of the case and level of the attorney’s experience.
 It’s recommended that you talk to your attorney about his or her legal fees during the initial consultation so you know what you should expect to pay throughout the duration of your case.

 Schedule A Free Consultation With Our Roanoke Reckless Driving Law Firm Today!

 Have you been charged with reckless driving?
 If so, there’s no time to waste.
 Take the first step towards protecting your freedom by contacting the Law Office of Seth C. Weston, PLC as soon as possible.

 Seth Weston is a skilled criminal defense attorney who will work tirelessly to reach the best possible outcome in your case.
 To schedule a free consultation, call 540-342-5608 or fill out the brief form on our website.